 Intermediate goods in total manufacturing exports (%)

 Given the continent’s abundance in natural resources, manufacturing contributes less towards African country exports than many other parts of the world.
-However, the manufacturing share in exports expanded strongly from 35.5 per cent in 2008 to 54 per cent in 2016.
+However, the manufacturing share in exports expanded strongly from 35.5 per cent in 2008 to 54.2 per cent in 2016.
 A comparatively high and rising share of these manufactured exports consist of intermediate goods.
-While the bulk of these intermediate goods are made up of low- and medium-technology intensive products such as metals and food and beverages, there is also evidence that high-technology chemical and automotive products are being exported.
+While the bulk of exports are made up of low- and medium-technology intensive products such as metals and food and beverages, there is also evidence that high-technology chemical and automotive products are being exported.

 Manufactures exports by technology intensity (%)